ISSUE 03

 KENNY

 Right, right.
-I think that’s really interesting playing off of “California Dreaming” because it is that idea of like, again, what dies inside of you when you come to a place where you are chasing that mirage, that dream, and you come to a place and you’re completely invisible in pursuit of that.
+I think that’s really interesting playing off of “California Dreaming” because it is that idea of like, again, what dies inside of you when you come to a place where you are chasing that mirage, that dream, and you come to a place and it doesn’t exist.

 EMANUEL